Thermodynamic accessibility of Li-Mn-Ti-O cation disordered rock-salt phases: Acknowledgements

-\textbf{Acknowledgements} R.L.K and S.W. contributed equally to this work.
 We thank Dr. Aaron Kaplan for assisting in building the DFT workflow within \texttt{atomate2} and Tucker Holstun for insightful discussion about LMTO rock-salt phases.
 This work was supported by the Assistant Secretary of Energy Efficiency and Renewable Energy, Vehicle Technologies Office of the US Department of Energy (DOE), under contract no. DE-AC02-05CH11231 under the Advanced Battery Materials Research (BMR) Program.
+S.W. acknowledges partial support from the Jane Lewis Fellowship at UC Berkeley.
 This research used computational resources of the National Laboratory of the Rockies (NLR) and the National Energy Research Scientific Computing Center (NERSC).